Investment Update | Saratoga National Bank

 As always, if you have any questions or concerns regarding markets or your financial planning needs, please reach out to us at (518) 415-4401.

-About the Author: With almost three decades of financial industry experience, Rick serves as a Senior Investment Officer at Saratoga National Bank.
+About the Author: With almost three decades of financial industry experience, Rick serves as a Senior Investment Officer at Arrow Bank, formerly named Saratoga National Bank.
 He oversees individual and corporate retirement plans, personal trusts, investment management accounts, foundations and not-for-profit relationships.
-He is also co-portfolio manager of the proprietary North Country Large Cap Equity Fund.

 Theme picker